Shubhamsraut/Shubhamsraut/README.md

 ### 💡 About Me

-Business/Data Analyst who turns messy data into decisions.
-I design KPIs, build self‑serve dashboards, and drive insights with SQL, Python, and clear storytelling.
-I care about impact, not just charts.
+Business Analyst with **2+ years** of experience turning business questions into actionable decisions.
+I partner with product, sales, and ops to define KPIs, build self‑serve dashboards, and deliver clear narratives that move the needle.

+I’m also leaning hard into the **automation era** - using Python/SQL scripts, scheduled notebooks, and lightweight agents to remove repetitive work, trigger proactive alerts, and keep stakeholders in the loop.

+**Focus areas**

+* KPI design & metric governance
+* Experimentation (A/B test design, lift analysis, readouts)
+* Cohort/retention and funnel diagnostics
+* Automation: GitHub Actions, Apps Script/Power Automate, Zapier/n8n; exploring LLM‑powered agents for data QA & report drafting

 ---